 No, it is.

-Rocky, say it's I can't explain why I'm uh I watch Rocky.
+I can't explain why I watch Rocky.

 I watch Cinderella Man.

-First of all, Cinderella Man is my movie, and I own it in every format.
+First of all, Cinderella Man is my movie and I own it in every format.

-Okay, you're a weirdo because you know, you're not you like Braveheart and Gladiator.
+Okay, you're a weirdo because, you know, you're not, you like Braveheart and Gladiator.

-Brave Heart, I love Gladiator.
+Braveheart, I love Gladiator.

-I pretty much like it all of Russell Crome.
+I pretty much like all Russell Corona.

 There's like movies that girls like and movies that guys like.

-Listen, I love a good rom com.
+Listen, I love a good rom-com.

 I also know plenty of men who are watching Hallmark.

-I'm not interested in rom com or home.
+I'm not interested in rom-com or home.

 I think you are watching Hallmark.

-Maybe you should say another one.
+Maybe you should say it.

 I do love the notebook.